sooraj948/Cyber_suite/README.md

 cipher:
 1. rot: Caesar cipher.
 If key is unknown then all 26 possible rotations are tried and displayed.
 Left to user to take the text that makes sense.

+<code>python3 decrypt.py -s rot fbbenw</code>

 2. monoalph: Monoalphabetic substitution cipher where each letter is mpped to some other random letter.
 There is no standard offset like in caesar cipher.
 For this frequency analysis is used .
 This needs a bitmore interaction and attention from user using their knowledge of English and using some context.Lets take an example...

 In test2.txt there is some text I had written in the start of sem1.
 It is composed of only English alphabets. test7.txt has this text but in  encrypted form.

 <code>python3 decrypt.py -f monoalph test7.txt</code>

 We first see the original file contents and then *s  and then the first iteration of decrypted text, This still seems weird but upon closer inspection we can see the word 'tre' and can make an educated guess that it has to be 'the' .
 So we then change the mapping of 'g' which initially mapped to 'r' to now map to 'h'.